tslocum/bgammon/PROTOCOL.md

 - `pong <message>`
   - Sent in response to server `ping` event to prevent the connection from timing out.
-  - Whether the client sends a `pong` command, or any other command, clients must write some data to the server at least once every ten minutes.
+  - Whether the client sends a `pong` command, or any other command, clients must write some data to the server at least once every 40 seconds.

 - `disconnect`
   - Disconnect from the server.